com-lihaoyi/Ammonite/readme.md

 ## Issue Tags

-I've started tagging open issues in the issue tracker to try and keep thigns neat.
+I've started tagging open issues in the issue tracker to try and keep things neat.
 This is what the various tags mean:

 Each issue should only have one of these: